Juaini742/Course-App/README.md

 ## Usage

-Before running the application for the backend, make sure to set up the following environment variables:
+1. Before running the application for the backend, make sure to set up the following environment variables:

 `SERVER_PORT`: Port of server
 `JWT_SECRET_KEY`: jsonwebtoken secret

+2. Edit database.example.json to be database.json

 ## Components